Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/week3.rst

 To come after the lesson!

-Preview: We'll be talking about...turtles?
+Preview: We'll be talking about how to use Booleans (a variable that is either True or False) in code!

 In-Class and Homework Exercises
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^